-Homerton International Programmes - Overview of Summer Programmes
+Homerton International Programme - Overview

 The Homerton International Programme is a multidisciplinary summer course designed for international students to experience life as a Cambridge students, improve their English language skills but to also develop their wider opinions and critical thinking following two core themes